Last Updated: September 27, 2019 Abhishek Gurung

 Murugan Temple: Get a splendid view of the ocean and wander amid the largest temple complex in India in Tiruchendur

-This ancient temple of Murugan is not only one of the richest temple of Tamil Nadu but it also has one of the largest temple complexes in India.
-Dedicated to Lord Murugan, the temple is completely built using red sandstone rock as the temple foundation and the beautiful Gopuram (monumental gatehouse tower) that gives an iconic look.
-An added feature Murugan temple offers are the 120 columns and 16 pillar of Ananda Vilas Mandap that stands on a cliff offering a splendid view of the sea.
+This ancient temple of Murugan is not only one of the richest temples of Tamil Nadu but it also has one of the largest temple complexes in India.
+Dedicated to Lord Murugan, the temple is completely built using red sandstone rock as the temple foundation with the beautiful Gopuram, giving it that iconic look.
+An added feature of the Murugan temple are the 120 columns and 16 pillars of Ananda Vilas Mandap that stand on a cliff and offer a splendid view of the sea.

 - Main Deity: Lord Murugan